Join us!

 CMU Undergraduate and Masters Students

-The CyLab Usable Privacy and Security (CUPS) Laboratory is looking
+The CyLab Usable Privacy and Security (CUPS) Laboratory sometimes has openings

-for students to work on research projects with us
+for Carnegie Mellon students to work on research projects with us

-conducting user studies.
+conducting user studies, and ideally those who have taken a Usable Privacy and Security course.
 For more information about the CUPS lab see

 http://cups.cs.cmu.edu/ Interested students should send their